odysseyindia/odyssey-tours/content/english/tim/itineraries/in-the-footsteps-of-the-buddha/_index.md

         title: Lumbini
         content: >-
           Today, you cross over into Nepal, and drive to Lumbini, which takes about five hours.

           Lumbini is one of the four main sites of pilgrimage for Buddhists, as it is the birthplace of Gautama Buddha, the founder of Buddhism.
           Lumbini is a small, tranquil place with a spiritual atmosphere in keeping with its religious significance.
 From early morning to early evening, pilgrims from various countries perform chanting and meditation at the site.

-          The afternoon is at leisure for your to explore the compact town of Lumbini on your own, at your own pace.
+          The afternoon is at leisure for you to explore the compact town of Lumbini on your own, at your own pace.
   - day: 8
     item: